android/ndk/.github/ISSUE_TEMPLATE/question.md

 ---

-Please include any context relevant to your question (NDK version, ABI, etc).
+Please include any context relevant to your question (NDK version, ABI, build system, etc).